Use Communication to Help Students Learn

 Use communication to help students make the most of the learning experiences they are having.

 We often think about communication as something that gets established at the beginning of the course and then we expect students to find their way through the different activities and assignments the course requires.
 We also expect them to know how to use the feedback we give them on their homework, papers, projects, and exams.
 But to make the most of the work in a course, students need opportunities to communicate to their teachers and to themselves about the work they’re doing and how their skills and understanding are developing.

 When we require students to communicate about their learning orally and in writing, students discover and work through misunderstandings and gaps in their thinking as well as solidify new conceptual development and new skills (Nilson, 2013).
 There are three key ways to help students use communication to make the most of their learning.

 First, be sure to create frequent opportunities for students to communicate their progress in one very basic way: require them to practice often!
 Frequent practice in class and out of class means that students are showing you (communicating with you!) about their current levels of understanding.

 New teachers may forget that students need to demonstrate their thinking frequently so that they can get feedback on their weaknesses and strengths.
 All too often teachers only give a couple of exams during the semester or assign one big project.
+This means that students really don’t have the opportunity for informative exchanges with you in the form of smaller assignments or short activities where you can catch mistakes and confusions and help resolve them (Angelo & Cross, 1992).

 When students are given the opportunity to respond to short activities and problems regularly throughout the semester, they are able to communicate their thinking quickly to you and you can respond in turn with small suggestions: these small steps of communication result in great learning.

-Next, as students practice and get feedback on their thinking, require them to reflect on how that thinking is developing.
+Second, as students practice and get feedback on their thinking, require them to reflect on how that thinking is developing.
 If we don’t ask students to reflect on their developing thinking, they often simply engage with each assignment or activity as a discrete experience, disconnected from other learning experiences or other parts of the course (Nilson, 2013).

 To help students make the most of their learning, ask students to communicate with you about their progress by having them write short in-class reflections.
 You can ask students to write for two minutes at the end of each class and describe a question, a confusion, or a realization.
 Collect these “minute papers” and at the next class meeting start the class by answering questions, clarifying areas of confusion and celebrating new realizations.